 - Master of Business Administration - Economics Concentration

-You can find more information on the programs, including hours and course requirements, in the Undergraduate Bulletin.
+You can find more information on the programs, including hours and course requirements, in the Department of Economics section of the Undergraduate Bulletin.

 Students interested in majoring in economics should consult the "four-year guides."
 All four-year guides are meant as examples of how a degree can be completed in four years.
 Individual guides will be developed for each student in consultation with the academic advisor.
 Prior credit, course availability, and student needs must be considered in developing the individual guide.